 f, to suppress generation of the page footer;

-The table of contents generation may malfunction if two header names are identical within the page.
+The table of contents generation may malfunction if two headers within the page have identical names.

 plain.sh converts plain text files to HTML documents.

 The HTML page title may be specified within the input document using the following declaration:

 ... is the page title.

 front.sh generates the front page.